-Prerequisite: ACT Reading score of 19, COMPASS Reading score of 83, or grade of "C" or higher in ACAD 0213 Reading; AND ACT English score of 19, COMPASS Writing score of 80, or a grade of "C" or higher in ACAD 0303 Basic Composition.
+Prerequisite: ACT Reading score of 19, COMPASS Reading score of 83, ACCUPLACER Reading score of 78, or a grade of "C" or higher in ACAD 0213 Reading; AND ACT English score of 19, COMPASS Writing score of 80, ACCUPLACER Sentence Skills score of 83, or a grade of "C" or higher in ACAD 0303 Basic Composition..
 Offered in the fall and spring semesters.
 Business English reviews and strengthens the basics in punctuation and English grammar as needed in current business usage.
 Additional practice is given in dictionary usage and proofreading techniques.